D-Robotics/rdk_model_zoo/demos/detect/YOLOv10/README.md

 - An NV12 input model can prepare input data using hardware devices such as codec, JPU, VPU, GPU, or directly use the corresponding TROS functionality packages.

 ### Partial Compilation Log Reference

+It can be observed that the SoftMax operator is now supported by the BPU, with cosine similarity maintained above 0.9, and the entire bin model consists of only one BPU subgraph.

 ```bash
 2024-08-16 17:34:04,753 file: build.py func: build line No: 36 Start to Horizon NN Model Convert.